 If you're someone who loves spending time in the heart of the home, you'll understand the importance of having a well-designed and functional kitchen.
 A kitchen is both a place to cook and a space for entertaining and spending time with family and friends.
 That's why a kitchen renovation can be one of the best investments you’ll ever make in your home.

 One of the most significant decisions you'll make regarding kitchen remodeling is whether to replace or reface your cabinets.

 Cabinet refacing means replacing the doors, drawer fronts and hardware of your existing cabinets while leaving the cabinet boxes intact.
 This can give your kitchen a new look and feel without needing a complete cabinet replacement.

 To start, your old cabinet doors, drawer fronts, and hardware are removed and safely disposed of.
 Then, all cabinet fronts and side panels are covered with solid wood veneer.
 This is a thin layer of wood on top of the core material.
 The replacement cabinet doors and drawer fronts, and sometimes drawer boxes, are replaced to complement and blend with the veneer.
 If needed, your old drawer boxes are replaced with solid wood, dovetailed drawer boxes, and optional new hardware and accessories bring style and functionality to the space.

-Here's an overview of the cabinet refacing process:
+Here's a simple overview of the process of cabinet refacing:

 There are many cabinet door styles and finishes to choose from, giving you a wide variety of looks and styling.
 The most expensive material for both kitchen cabinet doors, drawer fronts and veneers will be real wood, which you can get in oak, cherry, maple or paint-grade hard maple, as well as plenty of stained or painted wood color options.